zwbetz-gh/zwbetz/content/blog/rebuild-your-docker-compose-stack/index.md

 toc: false
 ---

-When using volumes with Docker Compose, especially with NodeJS projects, sometimes vague errors show up, like file permission errors for reading or writing a file.
+When using volumes with Docker Compose, especially with Node.js projects, sometimes vague errors show up, like file permission errors for reading or writing a file.
 When this happens, it can be helpful to rebuild your Docker Compose stack from scratch to resolve these errors.

 <!--more-->